Sunirban-Sarkar/Live_Drawing_App/README.md

 # Live_Drawing_App
-A Live Dwaring App where we can draw on screen with our finger, expand the drawing, or clear screen for new drawing
+A Live Drwaing Android App where we can draw on screen with our finger, expand the drawing, or clear screen for new drawing